TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-filtertelemetry.md

 ### **Filtering telemetry**

-In order to **filter** telemetry you will need to create an [ITelemetryProcessor](https://docs.microsoft.com/azure/azure-monitor/app/api-filtering-sampling#filtering-itelemetryprocessor) ad add it to your application code or - for Java applications that are instrumented with Application Insights Java 3.0 agent - use [TelemetryProcessors](https://docs.microsoft.com/azure/azure-monitor/app/java-standalone-telemetry-processors).
+In order to **filter** telemetry you will need to create an [ITelemetryProcessor](https://docs.microsoft.com/azure/azure-monitor/app/api-filtering-sampling#filtering-itelemetryprocessor) and add it to your application code or - for Java applications that are instrumented with Application Insights Java 3.0 agent - use [TelemetryProcessors](https://docs.microsoft.com/azure/azure-monitor/app/java-standalone-telemetry-processors).
 Below is a list of language-specific implementations:

 * [.NET/Core](https://docs.microsoft.com/azure/azure-monitor/app/api-filtering-sampling#example-filters)
 * [Java 3.0](https://docs.microsoft.com/azure/azure-monitor/app/java-standalone-telemetry-processors)